 If your discharge resulted because you were AWOL for more than 180 days, you won't be eligible for VA benefits unless your attorney can convince the Veterans Administration that you acted under compelling circumstances.
 If you were disabled or your injuries were aggravated during active duty service, you may qualify for benefits regardless of how your service is characterized.

 The U.S. military has high expectations for members of its armed forces.
 You are expected to be a ferocious fighter of our nation's enemies, follow rules and display extraordinary conduct.
 If you fall short, you can be headed for a court martial hearing in double-quick time.
 If you are stationed in Virginia, we can help.
 We have attorneys with significant military experience, one has served as a military defense attorney, military trial judge, and military appellate judge.
 Over the years, we have represented hundreds of military clients from the most minor offenses to the most severe.

 Some crimes can land you in the brig faster than others.
 In addition to insubordination, espionage and conduct unbecoming an officer, military personnel can also be tried for

-Court martial offenses are the military version of a felony.
-The punishments exacted by a general court martial are tough.
-They may include imprisonment without parole or the death penalty, complete forfeiture of pay, reduction in rank and dishonorable discharge.
+Court-martial offenses are the military version of a felony.
+The punishments exacted by a general court-martial are tough.
+They may include imprisonment without parole or the death penalty, complete forfeiture of pay, reduction in rank and a dishonorable discharge.